rkjones4/GANGogh/README.md

 Note: Code heavily inspired and built off of the improved wasserstein GAN training code available and found at: https://github.com/igul222/improved_wgan_training

+## Updated Code

+@rodrigobodz has created an updated version of the codebase with improved documentation, please find it at https://github.com/rodrigobdz/GANGogh.

 ## Usage:

 ### Step 1 - Gather training data